General Questions about Physical Therapy

 Admissions criteria and cut-offs may change from year to year.
-The following cut-offs were recently used by the PT Admissions Committee to help determine which applicants were invited to an interview: overall GPA 3.0, GRE Analytical Writing 3.5 and no C- or lower grades in prerequisite courses.
+The PT Admissions Committee recently used the following cut-offs to help determine which applicants were invited to an interview: overall GPA of 3.0, GRE Analytical Writing 3.5, and no C- or lower grades in prerequisite courses.

 Can an online medical terminology course satisfy the prerequisite requirement?

 Yes.
-If you are unsure of the medical terminology course you have or will take, please mail a request for approval to: PTAdmissions@pacific.edu.
-Generally, online medical terminology courses which are taken for credit at accredited colleges or universities are acceptable as long as the applicant has received a grade of C or better.
-Once the course is completed, applicants will need to obtain official transcripts verifying that this course has been taken.
+If you are unsure of the medical terminology course you have or will take; please mail a request for approval to: PTAdmissions@pacific.edu.
+Generally, online medical terminology courses taken for credit at accredited colleges or universities are acceptable if the applicant has received a grade of C or better.
+Once the course is completed, applicants must obtain official transcripts verifying that this course has been taken.
 Courses offered by companies providing continuing education are usually not acceptable.

 Where can I take exercise physiology?

-We recommend that you search course catalogues from colleges and universities close to your location.
-It is preferable to take an exercise physiology course that includes laboratory experiences.
+We recommend searching course catalogs from colleges and universities close to your location.
+It is preferable to take an exercise physiology course that includes laboratory experience.
 Please note that online exercise physiology courses are not acceptable.